learning-zone/csharp-basics/README.md

 ## Q. What is widening and Narrowing conversion in C#?

-Widening and narrowing conversions in C# refer to how values are converted between different data types, especially numeric types.
+Widening conversion (Implicit) converts a smaller data type into a larger data type without losing data.
+Narrowing conversion (Explicit) converts a larger data type into a smaller data type, which can cause data loss.

-**Widening Conversion (Implicit Conversion):**
+**1. Widening Conversion (Implicit Conversion):**

 - Converts a value to a larger or more general type.
 - No data loss; safe and automatic.